OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Full_Text_Search.md

 water"_

  **Boolean operators:** Single terms as well as phrases can be linked by Boolean operators.
-Attention Boolean operators have to be in capital letters.
+Attention: Boolean operators have to be in capital letters.

-  *  **OR:** If you do not use Boolean operators between terms you are searching for the OR operator will be used.For example: _"Analysing water" Calcium_ and _"Analysing water" OR Calcium_ will generate the same results, that is, all documents containing either "Analysing water" or "Calcium"
+  *  **OR:** If you do not use Boolean operators between terms you are searching for the OR operator will be used.
+For example: _"Analyzing water" Calcium_ and _"Analyzing water" OR Calcium_ will generate the same results, that is, all documents containing either "Analyzing water" or "Calcium"
-  *  **AND:** Using the AND operator will show documents containing all terms you are searching for.For example: _"Analysing water" AND "Calcium"_ will show documents containing "Analysing water" as well as "Calcium".
+  *  **AND:** Using the AND operator will show documents containing all terms you are searching for.
+For example: _"Analyzing water" AND "Calcium"_ will show documents containing "Analyzing water" as well as "Calcium".
-  *  **NOT:** Using the NOT operator will eliminate documents containing specific terms.For example: _"Analysing water" AND "Calcium" NOT "Tap water"_ will show a document containing "Analysing water" and "Calcium" but not "Tap water".
+  *  **NOT:** Using the NOT operator will eliminate documents containing specific terms.
+For example: _"Analyzing water" AND "Calcium" NOT "Tap water"_ will show a document containing "Analyzing water" and "Calcium" but not "Tap water".

  **Searching by means of wildcards:** You can choose between two different